The Mini Differential IR height sensing board for 3D printers provides the following features:

 To connect the board to your printer electronics, if you have the version 1.1 board then you need to solder either the supplied 3-pin straight header or the 3-pin right angle header to the board – or you can solder wires directly to the board if you wish.
 The version 1.2 board comes with a 3-pin straight header already fitted.
 Then use the black 3-pin shell and three of the crimp pins to connect your wires to the header.
 The remaining three crimp pins I supply are spares.

 Very important!
 Check that there is no possibility of the board shorting against anything (e.g. the printer frame or the nozzle heating block), even if the head moves outside the normal printing range.
 Note that the heater block on E3Dv6 and similar hot ends is liable to rotate about the heat break!
 If the back of the sensor is close to the heater block, you should trim any protruding wire stubs and header pins on the back of the board, and put at least two layers of Kapton tape or alternative high-temperature electrical insulation on the back of the board.
+It is also a good idea to fit a silicone sock over the heater block, because this will provide additional electrical and thermal insulation.
+E3D now includes silicone socks with their hot ends, and they can supply socks to retrofit to earlier hot ends that were supplied without them.

 Note for delta printer owners: It is important that the effector does not change its tilt relative to the horizontal as it moves in the XY plane.
 Otherwise, the height difference between the tip of the nozzle and the bottom of the sensor board will vary with XY position, giving rise to calibration errors when you use the sensor to auto-calibrate your printer.
 If you are using Duet electronics then you can compensate for effector tilt in the bed.g file, but it is better to avoid it in the first place.